redox-os/book/src/ch09-02-coding-and-building.md

 make cr.recipe-name image qemu
 ```

-This command will [build just your modified recipe](#build-your-package-for-redox), then [update your QEMU image with your modified recipe](#make-a-new-qemu-image) and run QEMU with a GUI.
+This command will [build just your modified recipe](#build-your-package-for-redox), then [update your QEMU image with your modified recipe](#make-a-new-qemu-image) and run QEMU with Orbital.

 ### Insert Text Files On QEMU (quickest method)